dlindahl/2018.jsconf.us/content/call-for-speakers.md

 #### One Idea per Submission

 Do you have multiple talk ideas but can't narrow down which one you are most passionate about?
-Submit all of your ideas!
-But if you do, please submit one per submission.
+Submit all of them!

+**But if you do, please submit one per submission.**

 Combining all your ideas in one submission will make it harder for our selection committee to assign it a category and a score which means it will most likely be rejected.
 So please submit each idea you have individually.

 #### Consider Our Selection Criteria

 We are interested in original ideas that will fuel the future of the web, highlight [underrepresented][auto-a11y] or [misunderstood][emo-safety] topics, [soft skills][soft-talk] that may be undervalued in the community, or even a [~~joke~~ totally serious discussion about sorting][jorts].
 We've all seen "Intro to Framework X" talks.
 They are easy to come by and, let's be real, they are boring.
 You know what _is_ interesting?
 [Knitting with JavaScript][knitting-js].
 [Controlling a NES][nes-js].
 [Reimplementing a modem using the WebAudio API][modem-js].
 Or how about the crazy idea of [blowing away the entire DOM any time your app state changes][react-js].

-Not only are these ideas interesting, informative, cutting edge, and maybe even whacky, but they are _interesting_ and clearly presented.
+Not only are these ideas informative, cutting edge, and maybe even a bit whacky, but they are _interesting_ and clearly presented.

 #### Commit to the Idea